vitar/trello-player-dev/README.md

 ## License
 The project is released under the [Unlicense](LICENSE).
 Security issues can be reported by opening an issue in this repository as described in [SECURITY.md](SECURITY.md).

+## Test automation
+The `test` folder contains a small Node.js script that loads `trello-player-power-up-popup.html` in a mock Trello environment using [jsdom](https://github.com/jsdom/jsdom).
+The test reads the HTML from disk so it always matches the current popup structure.
+Run `npm install` to fetch the test dependency and then run `npm test` to execute `test/power-up-loading-test.js`, which verifies that the Power-Up can load attachments when the Trello API is mocked.

+GitHub Actions can run this test automatically.
+A workflow file is provided in `.github/workflows/test.yml` that installs dependencies and runs `npm test` on every push or pull request targeting `main`.